Phacus: Phylogeny

+Phacus is a member of the family Phacaceae, the order Euglenales, class Euglenoidea, and finally the phylum Euglenozoa.
+Many studies have attempted to determine is reconstruct the phylogenetic tree of Phacus based on molecular sequence data.
+Although the genus Phacus is recovered as monophyletic, this has required some adjustments to retain its monophyly, such as including the species Lepocinclis salinus which has non-flattened cells.
+It is sister to Lepocinclis, a similarly rigid genus.
+A current hypothesis is as follows (not all accepted species are included):

 Fossil history

-The fossil record for Phacus, like most Euglenophyta, is very scarce, and little information is actually known of their geographical origins.
+The fossil record for Phacus, like most euglenoids, is very scarce, and little information is actually known of their geographical origins.
 However, there have been reports that Phacus-like microfossils have been discovered from pyriform cells, which seem to closely resemble that of Phacus or another closely related genus, Lepocinclis.
 These fossils, although not certain to belong to the genus, are estimated to be over 60 million years old.

 Practical importance

 The presence of Phacus in certain bodies of water can actually indicate the level of organic pollution of the water.
 It has been observed that if a large number of Phacus organisms are present, that is indicative of high organic pollution.
 This particular trait allows scientists to determine the health of different bodies of water.